-And if you want to take your remote sales team’s camaraderie to the next level, use an internal communication tool like Smarp.
+And if you want to take your remote sales team’s camaraderie to the next level, use an internal communication tool like Haiilo.
 The tool promotes transparency, by facilitating conversations across levels and teams, knowledge sharing and more.

-Additional Tip: Smarp is especially helpful for sales teams because it has employee advocacy features.
+Additional Tip: Haiilo is especially helpful for sales teams because it has employee advocacy features.
 It allows salespeople to establish themselves as thought leaders on social media, while promoting their companies at the same time.